 That said, what I have to share here is one way of talking with your class about some of the many Festivals of Light that take place this time of year.
 Respectfulness is KEY when

-.
+presenting this material.
 Be careful with the words you choose and how you handle the materials.
-Refrain from saying “all” and “every” because as we know, not
+Refrain from saying “all” and “every” because as we know, not all and everyone belonging to a faith or belief always feel the same way about everything.

 Young children are concrete learners.
 These materials can be introduced slowly beginning when the children return from Thanksgiving break.
 Which one you start with is up to you.
 Familiarize yourself with the materials and holidays BEFORE presenting as there are sure to be many questions. *Before sharing any of these materials a note home to parents is essential your head of school will most likely write this.